ahmadalfy/frontend-notes/css/web-fonts.md

 # [WORK IN PROGRESS] Web Fonts

 Web fonts play a great role on web design today.
-Thanks to the `@font-face` property, we are able to use all these beautiful fonts we want.
+Thanks to the `@font-face` rule, we are able to use any custom font we want.
 It took us so long to get there.
 For a long time we were limited to a set of fonts that we used to call *web safe* fonts.
-Suriprisingly the reason wasn't a technical one.
+Surprisingly the reason wasn't a technical one.

 The problem with the fonts is that they are really expensive.
 It takes a designer a lot of practice and patience to produce a typeface.
 Back in 1998 the CSS Working Group proposed the `@font-face` rule to allow the usage of custom fonts on the web.
 IE4 implemented that feature but it didn't succeed.
 By the end, who would risk and put a font that costs hundreds or thousands of dollars on the web so that others can download it and use it for free?